geekymoose/elephant-logger/README.md

 # Overview

 ## Description
-This project is a C++ logger designed for Realtime softwares.
+This project is a C++ logger designed for realtime softwares.
-In this case, Realtime doesn't mean that logs are displayed in realtime.
+In this case, realtime doesn't actual mean that logs are displayed in realtime.
-Instead, the goal is that logging shouldn't affect the programme execution time.
+Instead, my goal is that logging shouldn't affect the programme execution time.
 (The least we can).
 Inside the software thread (Your running programme), logs call only queue the message.
 The logger is started on its own thread which then process the logs, print them, write in files etc...